How to remove TapuFind virus from Mac

 Finally, let’s bring your browser back on track after an adware attack.
 To do that, remove any extensions that look out of place and set a preferred homepage and search engine.
 Here’s how:

 - Launch Safari.
-From the menu bar, select Safari > Preferences > Extensions.
+From the menu bar, select Safari > Preferences/Settings in macOS Ventura > Extensions.

 - Choose a shady extension and hit Uninstall.
 Press Uninstall again to confirm.